If these are questions that have been niggling at you, you have come to the right place.

 1b.
 What is GMAT Select Section Order?

-You can select the order in which you want to complete the different sections of the GMAT.
+The new GMAT pattern allows you to select the order in which you want to answer the different sections of the GMAT.
 There are three options available.

 Option 1: AWA – IR – 8 minute optional break – Quant – 8 minute optional break – Verbal (Default option)